shylane/YoloV3/README.md

 As you can see in the collage image above, a lot is going on, and if you are creating a set of say 500 images, you'd get a bonanza of images via default augmentations being performed.

-*As per instruction above, I have added the class 'mirror' as I am trying to detect mirrors in the images. the concerned folder in data is marked 'shmirror'.*
+*As per instruction above, I have added the class 'mirror' as I am trying to detect mirrors in the images.
+The concerned folder in data is marked 'shmirror'.*

 **Results**
 After training for 100 Epochs, results are better than my expectation!